ising-model/ising-model-python/README.md

 It is possible to calculate mean energy, magnetization, specific heat, and susceptibility at various temperatures and save it to a csv file and a plot.

-We ran this code for 16000 equilibration steps and 16000 Monte Carlo steps on a 30 x 30 x 30 lattice.
+We ran this code for 16000 equilibration steps and 16000 Monte Carlo steps on a 30 x 30 x 30 lattice to get the result above.

 > [!WARNING]
 > Experiments on 3D-lattice Ising model should be run on a *powerful* computer.
 If possible, we strongly recommend you to steal a server from a compiler lab or a deep learning lab.